Robust and Performance Incentivizing Algorithms for Multi-Armed Bandits with Strategic Agents

-We model this problem with a MAB setting by having each arm represent an agent with a specific reward distribution.
-Once an arm (agent) is pulled, a reward only known to the agent is sampled and the agent is free to add more effort to the reward (lift it up) or even absorb part of the reward (or all of it completely) and send the principal the final modified reward value.
-Since real-life agents are heterogeneous in their skill level, in our model each agent can lift her rewards to a specific (not neccesarily unique) maximum value.
-We make the natural assumption that there always exists a subset of agents who are ``honest'', i.e. at least performing at their baseline level and never absorbing any part of their rewards.
+We model this problem as a multi-armed bandit (MAB) problem where the agents (workers) are the arms.
+As in the stochastic MAB setting each arm has a reward (performance) distribution associated with it.
+However, we allow the agent to modify his rewards after the realization.
+More specifically, the agent is able to modify the reward by absorbing (stealing) the reward leading to a low quality output or he may improve (lift up) the reward to give a better output to the principal.
+Since real-life agents are heterogeneous in their skill level, in our model each agent has a specific mean for his distribution and can lift up his rewards to a specific (not necessarily unique) maximum value.
+To have a more realistic model of the agents, we assume that there always exists a subset of \emph{honest} agents, who either do not modify their rewards or possibly improve them.

-We solve the problem by following a \emph{black-box approach}.
-Specifically, we introduce a class of MAB algorithms which we call \emph{performance incentivizing} that satisfy a collection of natural and intuitive properties.
-We show that performance incentivizing algorithms obtain revenue at the top performance level by inducing an equilibrium where agents essentially give their top performance.
-We also consider non-equilibrium behaviour and show that performance incentivizing algorithms can always recover a revenue at least at the level of the honest agent with the maximum mean.
-Interestingly, we show that the standard UCB and $\epsilon$-greedy algorithms are performance incentivizing.

-We further, consider a setting where the top performance level across the agents is not known either to the principal or the agents.
-We show that this setting can be handled by combining second price auction methods with performance incentivizing algorithms.
-With the final mechanism leading to high revenue at equilibrium and at least revenue at the level of the honest agent with the maximum mean at non-equilibrium regimes.